Samuel04-png/Aether/FIRESTORE_RULES_TO_PASTE.md

 1. **User Data Access**:
    - ✅ Users can create/read/update/delete their own tasks
    - ✅ Users can create/read/update/delete their own projects
+   - ✅ Project collaborators listed in `teamMemberIds` can read projects and update task/status fields
+   - ❌ Collaborators cannot change project membership unless they are the owner
    - ✅ Users can create/read/update/delete their own leads
    - ✅ Users can read/update/delete their own notifications
    - ❌ Users cannot access other users' data